key4hep/EDM4hep/doc/VertexRecoParticleRecos.md

 - in order to allow navigation from a decay particle to the vertex it originated from a `RecoParticleVertexAssociation` should be created.
 If no such navigation is necessary, creating these associations can also be omitted.
+- in order to allow for an easy navigation from the `Vertex` to the high level `ReconstructedParticle` a `RecoParticleVertexAssociation` should be created if necessary.

 ## Using `Vertex` and (high level) `ReconstructeParticle` objects